 Of all the galleries in Santa Fe, this remains our favorite.
-Housed in a rambling classic adobe in walking distance of Canyon Road, the Nedra Matteucci Gallery displays an extensive, museum-quality collection in a laid-back, welcoming atmosphere.
+Housed in a rambling classic adobe within walking distance of Canyon Road, the Nedra Matteucci Gallery displays an extensive, museum-quality collection in a laid-back, welcoming atmosphere.
 We especially enjoy browsing works by early Santa Fe and Taos artists and the charming sculpture garden.
-(Be sure to cross the street afterwards for a cup of drinking chocolate at Kakawa Chocolate House.)
+(Be sure to cross the street afterward for a cup of drinking chocolate at Kakawa Chocolate House.)

 This time, we visited the Museum of Indian Arts and Culture, where we were fortunate to catch a temporary exhibit of sculptures by Native American women.
 A highlight of the museum is a permanent exhibit that traces the lives of Native Americans, designed with the help of tribal elders and artisans.

 The artistic flair of Santa Fe extends to their attractive state capitol building.
 Designed to resemble the Zia sun symbol when viewed from above (the same symbol used on the New Mexico state flag), it’s the only round capitol building in the U.S. The building houses not only the legislative offices but also a wonderful collection of art representative of New Mexico culture and history.